fangq/mmc/mmc/trunk/README.txt

   velem_onecube.dat   -- volume of each element

-The input file of the example is onecube.inp, where we specify all the simulation parameters.
+The input file of the example is onecube.inp, where we specify most of the simulation parameters.
 The mesh files are linked through the volume string (specifying the name stub).
 To run the simulation, you should run run_test.sh bash script.
 If you want to run mmc directly from the command